 – Will there be any changes at BAM because of the coronavirus situation?

 Not really.
 The market may be challenged but we’ve already reviewed our plans for this year.
 Besides, our earnings aren’t straightforward; it takes a while for us to get paid by the collection societies, so we’re working with long-term revenue in mind.
-It’s unclear what’ll happen after crisis but we’re hopeful that business will return even if there’s a decrease in demand.
+It’s unclear what’ll happen after the crisis but we’re hopeful that business will return even if there’s a decrease in demand.
 There’s always going to be media creation going on, so we’ll have a future even if we make less money in the short term.

 – Since purchasing BAM, have you learnt any new things about yourself as a businessman?